Let the West Coast Wilderness Railway be your guide to incredible outdoor activities and adventures on Tasmania's West Coast.

 Engineers Australia presented the West Coast Wilderness Railway with an Engineering Heritage International Marker in 2016.

 The Rinadeena Saddle is between Queenstown and Dubbil Barril, so to ride the Abt Rack and Pinion section of the West Coast Wilderness Railway, take either our full day tour, the Queenstown Explorer, from Strahan, or our half-day Rack and Gorge tour departing from Queenstown.

-Rush down the King River Gorge with King River Rafting then take an unforgettable train ride through the rainforest back to Queenstown on our Raft and Steam tour.
+Rush down the King River Gorge on a white water rafting adventure with King River Rafting then take an unforgettable train ride through the rainforest aboard the West Coast Wilderness Railway back to Queenstown on the Raft and Steam tour.